Herman and Katnip: Legacy

 Animation historian Leonard Maltin describing the series as a prime stereotype of the "violent cat versus mouse" battles that were commonplace among Hollywood cartoons of the 1920s through the 1960s.
-Likewise, Herman and Katnip is often considered a clone of MGM's Tom and Jerry.
+Herman and Katnip is often considered a clone of MGM's Tom and Jerry.
 The violence in this series, while intended for comedic effect, was noted for reaching a level of brutality that surpassed both Tom and Jerry, and the Looney Tunes shorts.
 More contemporary historians have noted that Herman's excessive actions towards the more hapless Katnip made his character hard to sympathize with, especially compared to Tom and Jerry's more dynamic rivalry and personalities.

 It had been originally intended that Herman and Katnip would make a cameo appearance in the film Who Framed Roger Rabbit in the scene called "Acme's Funeral", but the scene was cut out of the film.
 Katnip later appeared in the episode "Self Help Huey" of the animated series The Baby Huey Show voiced by Joe Alaskey, as a cat redeemed by his persecutions of the past and tries to teach the Fox to follow the same path with Baby Huey.

-The Simpsons writer/producer Mike Reiss insists that The Itchy & Scratchy Show is based on Herman and Katnip, which he calls a "cheap, ultra-violent knockoff" of Tom and Jerry.
+The Simpsons writer/producer Mike Reiss states that The Itchy & Scratchy Show is based on Herman and Katnip, which he calls a "cheap, ultra-violent knockoff" of Tom and Jerry.
 Director David Silverman supports this, stating Herman and Katnip "is hilarious because it's just bad".